 Customers Don't Want to Buy from Companies With Poor Return Policies.

-If it makes it hard or impossible to return an item, you bet that the customer will never choose to purchase from your business again.
-Think back to you a personal time when the company "didn't accept returns" or only accepted returns in-store, or only did exchanges instead of returns.
-Do you recall returning to this customer?
+If it is hard or impossible to return an item, you can bet that the customer will never choose to purchase from your business again.
+Think back to a personal time when a company "didn't accept returns," only accepted returns in-store, or only did exchanges instead of returns.
+Do you recall returning to this company?
 Not only that, do you tend to tell others to stay away from that company as well?
 If we had to bet, we'd say you can think of precisely the company.
 When companies make returns hard, you sign your company up for a disaster and a lack of company-wide success.

 It's Not Just About Returns-- (Think About the Overall Buyer Journey!)

 It is not just about the actual return process; it is about the overall buyer's journey.
 The last leg of the buyer's journey is checking in with the consumer, trying to sell to them again, or even offering specific promotions for them.
 Returns are all a part of that buyer's journey.
 PR Newswire reports that 67% of millennial shoppers abandon their shopping cart if they think it will not be easy to return the item.
 Ensuring the customer has a great experience from start to finish is crucial to a company's success.

 #ShipTip: Touch base with customers after the return goes through to confirm that the return process was smooth and ask for feedback.

 Frequent Returners are Valuable Customers.

 Odd, but true.
 A study by the Journal of Marketing found that "retailers that offer free returns see customers spend up to 457% more than they did before initiating a free returns policy."
 Companies like Zappos receive their highest profit margins from serial returners because those customers buy high-end products.
 This is why it is essential to have a process that is convenient and seamless.
 People are putting their trust and dollars into your company.
 Treat them well, and they will treat you nicely in return.